floesche/neuView/COLUMN_ROI_IMPLEMENTATION_SUMMARY.md

 - **Well Tested**: Comprehensive test suite with hexagonal grid validation
 - **Documented**: Complete documentation and working examples provided

-The feature addresses the specific requirement to analyze neurons with column-structured ROI assignments and provides a hexagonal grid visualization where the 30° dimension represents row and 150° dimension represents column, with color coding (white to red) representing mean total synapses per neuron.
+The feature addresses the specific requirement to analyze neurons with column-structured ROI assignments and provides a hexagonal grid visualization where row increases toward top-right and column increases upward from bottom-left origin, with color coding (white to red) representing mean total synapses per neuron.
 The implementation correctly treats extracted coordinates as decimal numbers to ensure continuous grid layout without gaps, along with supporting detailed data tables and comprehensive analysis.